sogaiu/review-janet/README.md

 ```
 $ rjan sample.janet
-sample.janet:2:4 `my-fn` has parameter with built-in name: `table`
+info: sample.janet:2:4: `my-fn` has parameter with built-in name: `table`
-sample.janet:6:4 `my-other-fn` has parameter with built-in name: `count`
+info: sample.janet:6:4: `my-other-fn` has parameter with built-in name: `count`
 ```

-Check if a definition's name shadows a built-in name.
+### Check if a definition's name shadows a built-in name

 Suppose there is a file named `sample2.janet` with content: